-They would also be a great potato side dish to serve anywhere you might use french fries, tator tots, or masked potato pancakes.
+These make a quick and easy appetizer but would also be a great side dish to serve anywhere you might use french fries, tater tots, or mashed potato pancakes.

-This recipe was crated using leftover mashed potatoes, but if your house looks like mine, there are rarely, if ever left over mashed potatoes.
+This recipe was created using leftover mashed potatoes, but if your house looks like mine, there are rarely, if ever leftover mashed potatoes.

 The only requested change I have ever had with this recipe was to add more bacon.
 Really Larry?

-Do not add any additional salt to this recipe, it has more than enough salt to begin with, particularly if you are using extra bacon.
+Do not add any additional salt to this recipe, it has more than enough salt, to begin with, particularly if you are using extra bacon or instant potatoes.

-The recipe directions call for putting your triple dip ingredients into shallow bowl, I tend to use my wood salad bowls for this purpose.
-I use those salad bowls for food preparation far more than I use them for salad.
-Hahahaha!
+The recipe directions call for putting your triple-dip ingredients into a shallow bowl, I use my wood salad bowls for this purpose.

 Loaded Mashed Potato Bites